-Durable Goods Orders Plunged in March,
+July Durable Goods Orders Bounce Back

-The next chart shows the percent change in orders with and without transportation since the turn of the century.
+The next chart is an overlay of Core Capital Goods on the larger series showing the percent change of the two since the turn of the century.

 In theory the durable goods orders series should be one of the more important indicators of the economy's health.
 However, its volatility and susceptibility to major revisions suggest caution in taking the data for any particular month too seriously.